-It’s that time of year again, time to stock up on wine and stay inside as much as considered socially acceptable after one or two brisk, yet picturesque walks through the leaves.
+The Australian wine blog: It’s that time of year again, time to stock up on wine and stay inside as much as considered socially acceptable after one or two brisk, yet picturesque walks through the leaves.
 And around this time of year, many wine-drinkers begin to ponder their upcoming New Year’s resolution, and this leads to many people wondering “Just how healthy is this wine I’m drinking?”
-Today we are here to answer all of your questions and give you the 5 amazing health benefits of wine.
+Today we are here to answer all of your questions and give you the 5 amazing benefits of wine for health.

 Wine Promotes Longevity: